Compare the longest balance transfer promotions here and learn how these offers can help you deal with credit card debt.

 - Avoid making new purchases.
 Apart from being potentially charged interest on your new purchases, your best strategy is to dedicate all available resources towards paying down your debt.
 Even if the card is offering 0% interest on purchases, remember that any new purchases will add to your debt, instead of reducing it.

 Using these tips, you can now compare long-term balance transfer credit cards to find the one that most suits your personal needs and circumstances.
-Sit down, research the options and do the maths to see which card will deliver the greatest savings and convenience in the long run.
+Sit down, research the options and use our calculator to see which card will deliver the greatest savings and convenience in the long run.
 Remember to only buy what you need and spend the rest on repaying that debt.
-Good luck!